 Anyone who has had a newborn will know that time is a big factor, and cooking food can go out of the window.
 It might mean that they rely on take-out food options or things that aren’t exactly healthy.
 Making them a meal that they can put in the oven or microwave to heat up or prepare healthy meals by batch cooking for them will make such a difference.

 Many people can be too quick to offer unsolicited advice when it comes to a baby, even when it comes from a good place.
 Instead, one of the best things that you can do is listen.
 Let them tell you how tired they are, vent their struggles, and delight in the good times.
 Listening will allow them to believe that their feelings are valid.
 If they ask for your advice or opinion, you can give it, but try and be tactful with your response as a new mum will have all those hormones raging.

 - Help with the housework

 A newborn is all-consuming, which often means that other aspects of life can be neglected.
 With that in mind, one of the best things you can do is offer your help when it comes to the housework.
 Or even letting them nap and then getting the vacuum out, emptying the dishwasher, doing the pots, or loading the washing machine.
-Small gestures can help.
+Motherhood can be exhausting, so these small gestures can help.
 Perhaps you could arrange to collect and do their laundry or ironing.

 - Keep in touch